abilandz/PH8124/Lecture_6/Lecture_6.md

 ```bash
 sed "2,4d" sedTest.dat
 ```
 This will delete the 2nd, 3rd and 4th lines in the file ```sedTest.dat```.
-The previous comments about in-place modification and backuping of original file apply also in this context.
+The previous comments about in-place modification and backup of the original file apply also in this context.

 **Example 4:** Finally, we also illustrate how to replace one pattern in the file with another.
 This is achieved with the following generic syntax: